About the course

 • How long does the course take?

-I recommend setting aside two to three days for understanding the process and putting a simple design into practice.
-It will depend on the complexity of design you choose to make, the speed you work and drying time between each printed colour.
-With my online course you can revisit each lesson as many times as you like.
+I recommend setting aside two to three days to learn the process and put a simple design into practice.
+The exact time will depend on your design’s complexity, your working pace, and the drying time between each printed colour.
+With my online course, you can revisit each lesson as often as you like.

 • Do I need internet access for the course?

-See images and read blogs from my linocut printing workshops at: https://www.michellehughesdesign.com/blog/categories/linocut-workshops
+You can see examples of previous students’ work and read blog posts from my linocut printing workshops here: https://www.michellehughesdesign.com/blog/categories/linocut-workshops